Doug290/UMWapp/README.md

 * Reboot eclipse

-### Client - Angular 9
+## Client - Angular 9

 #### Assumptions
+* Will assume movie filtering option will return all movies and not just the upcoming ones.

+#### Observations
-* For the movie card listing I had to make it as simple as possible with the time I had, so I used basic bootstrap templates.
+* For the movie card listing I had to make it as simple as possible with the time I had, so it was used basic bootstrap templates.

+#### TODO
+*